PlusAuth/plusauth-spring-starter/README.md

 3) Go to details page of the client that you've just created and set the following fields as:
 * Redirect Uris: http://localhost:8080/login/oauth2/code/plusauth
 * Post Logout Redirect Uris: http://localhost:8080/

- Finally write down your Client Id and Client Secret for server configuration
+4) Finally change Client Id, Client Secret and Issuer Uri in `application.yml`

 ## Getting Started

 First we need to configure the server.
 Open 'application.yml' in folder /src/main/resources/.